UPPMAX/LLM-workshop/docs/day1/introduction.md

 - Containers for accessing software
 - SLURM batch queue system for running things on the cluster

-## Excercise
+## Exercises
 1. Make sure you have finished [prerequisites](../prerequisites.md)
 2. Navigate to the workshop project storage directory
 3. Create your own directory e.g. `mkdir ${USER}`
 4. Copy `/mimer/NOBACKUP/groups/llm-workshop/exercises/day1/introduction/` and its content to your directory
-5. Do the below excercises
+5. Do the below exercises

 ### Submitting a batch job
 1. Take a look at `jobscript.sh` with your favourite editor